csswizardry/csswizardry.github.com/_posts/2016-08-30-refactoring-css-the-three-i-s.md

 features back into a stale codebase, as doing so runs the risk of making use of legacy CSS that may itself be refactored in future.
-For example, we might be using a traditional reset in the current project, which may be replaced by Normalize.css in future—we don’t want to build our brand new layout system on top of a reset that will be removed in six months time.
+For example, we might be using a traditional reset in the current project, which may be replaced by Normalize.css in future — we don’t want to build our brand new layout system on top of a reset that will be removed in six months time.

 **Build the new/refactored version of your feature in complete isolation so that